vitorvendrami/scientia/doc/docs/apis/index.md

 Welcome to quick start documentation.

 ## Api's
-To acess the terminal for interative tests for the api's, enter in the [api root](http://18.216.21.236:8000/api/)
+To acess the terminal for interactive tests for the api's, enter in the [api root](http://18.216.21.236:8000/api/)

 To see the full documentation of our API, click at the link bellow.